-The institute is part of Virginia Tech Outreach and International Affairs, with locations at the university's main campus in Blacksburg, Virginia, and in the National Capital Region in Fairfax, Virginia.
+The institute is part of Virginia Tech Outreach and International Affairs, with locations at the university's main campus in Blacksburg, Virginia, and in the National Capital Region in Falls Church, Virginia.

 The institute's roots date to the 1960s, when members of the Blacksburg chapter of the American Association of University Women decided to volunteer their time teaching English.
 The association held free classes in church basements or members' homes to help the spouses of international students and faculty members learn English.